Valvoline (NYSE:VVV) Releases FY 2022 Earnings Guidance

-Valvoline (NYSE:VVV – Get Rating) last announced its quarterly earnings data on Monday, May 9th.
-The basic materials company reported $0.48 EPS for the quarter, meeting the consensus estimate of $0.48.
-The firm had revenue of $886.00 million during the quarter, compared to analyst estimates of $887.10 million.
-Valvoline had a net margin of 13.18% and a return on equity of 536.80%.
-Valvoline’s revenue was up 26.4% on a year-over-year basis.
-During the same period last year, the firm posted $0.46 EPS.
-As a group, sell-side analysts anticipate that Valvoline will post 2.09 earnings per share for the current fiscal year.

-VVV has been the subject of a number of recent research reports.
-JPMorgan Chase & Co. lowered shares of Valvoline from an overweight rating to a neutral rating and reduced their price target for the stock from $39.00 to $30.00 in a research report on Wednesday, March 9th.
-Citigroup reduced their price target on shares of Valvoline from $40.00 to $35.00 in a research report on Tuesday.
-StockNews.com initiated coverage on shares of Valvoline in a research report on Thursday, March 31st.
-They set a buy rating for the company.
-Finally, Zacks Investment Research lowered shares of Valvoline from a hold rating to a sell rating in a research report on Saturday, February 12th.
-One research analyst has rated the stock with a sell rating, two have issued a hold rating, four have given a buy rating and one has assigned a strong buy rating to the company’s stock.
-According to MarketBeat, Valvoline presently has an average rating of Buy and an average target price of $37.17.
+The business also recently announced a quarterly dividend, which will be paid on Wednesday, June 15th.
+Shareholders of record on Tuesday, May 31st will be paid a $0.125 dividend.
+This represents a $0.50 dividend on an annualized basis and a dividend yield of 1.67%.
+The ex-dividend date is Friday, May 27th.
+Valvoline’s dividend payout ratio (DPR) is presently 21.01%.

-Several hedge funds and other institutional investors have recently modified their holdings of VVV.
-BlackRock Inc. grew its stake in Valvoline by 1.6% in the 4th quarter.
-BlackRock Inc. now owns 16,407,682 shares of the basic materials company’s stock valued at $611,839,000 after acquiring an additional 251,149 shares during the period.
-NewEdge Advisors LLC acquired a new stake in Valvoline in the 4th quarter valued at $308,000.
-Goldman Sachs Group Inc. grew its stake in Valvoline by 22.3% in the 4th quarter.
-Goldman Sachs Group Inc. now owns 683,521 shares of the basic materials company’s stock valued at $25,489,000 after acquiring an additional 124,433 shares during the period.
-Allianz Asset Management GmbH grew its stake in Valvoline by 386.6% in the 4th quarter.
-Allianz Asset Management GmbH now owns 112,563 shares of the basic materials company’s stock valued at $4,197,000 after acquiring an additional 89,429 shares during the period.
-Finally, Thrivent Financial for Lutherans grew its stake in Valvoline by 0.9% in the 4th quarter.
-Thrivent Financial for Lutherans now owns 47,662 shares of the basic materials company’s stock valued at $1,777,000 after acquiring an additional 413 shares during the period.
-91.04% of the stock is currently owned by institutional investors and hedge funds.
+A number of large investors have recently bought and sold shares of the business.
+BlackRock Inc. lifted its position in Valvoline by 1.6% in the fourth quarter.
+BlackRock Inc. now owns 16,407,682 shares of the basic materials company’s stock valued at $611,839,000 after buying an additional 251,149 shares during the last quarter.
+State Street Corp increased its holdings in Valvoline by 2.4% in the 1st quarter.
+State Street Corp now owns 4,946,126 shares of the basic materials company’s stock valued at $156,100,000 after purchasing an additional 115,558 shares during the last quarter.
+Charles Schwab Investment Management Inc. increased its holdings in Valvoline by 1.8% in the 1st quarter.
+Charles Schwab Investment Management Inc. now owns 1,678,671 shares of the basic materials company’s stock valued at $52,979,000 after purchasing an additional 29,481 shares during the last quarter.
+Fuller & Thaler Asset Management Inc. increased its holdings in Valvoline by 0.3% in the 1st quarter.
+Fuller & Thaler Asset Management Inc. now owns 1,255,164 shares of the basic materials company’s stock valued at $39,613,000 after purchasing an additional 3,466 shares during the last quarter.
+Finally, Arrowstreet Capital Limited Partnership increased its holdings in Valvoline by 13.1% in the 1st quarter.
+Arrowstreet Capital Limited Partnership now owns 1,251,822 shares of the basic materials company’s stock valued at $39,508,000 after purchasing an additional 144,694 shares during the last quarter.
+Institutional investors own 91.04% of the company’s stock.

 Valvoline Company Profile (Get Rating)